zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Saying the locker is not to be fooled.

 [APZ 202.2] (#apz202 .2) {#apz202 .2 .ref .apz} "The Terms of Cravings
-Spread from Maithriya the realities of permanent character.”
+Spread from Maithriya the realities of permanent character."
 Would Maithriya be any skin thought on creatures if Maithriya It is a mercy, whether a mercy is a pity and is a business free It is not irritated, and that is the root of the mucous.
 Someone's alarming